CVTC - Energy Education Center

 Facility Update and Addition

-The primary focus of this project was creating new facilities for students and staff that provides the space and resources needed for a great education.
-The new facility gives students an interacting learning atmosphere, where everything is open to the ceiling to expose wiring, utilities, plumbing and electrical.
+The primary focus of this project was creating new facilities for students and staff that provide space and resources needed for a great education.
+The new facility gives students an interactive learning atmosphere, where everything is open to the ceiling to expose wiring, utilities, plumbing and electrical.
 This open concept was designed so students can learn from the building itself.
-The state of the art center is energy efficient, and requires less maintenance for staff and building faculty.
+The state-of-the-art center is highly energy efficient and designed to require less maintenance for staff and building faculty.

 Windmill Construction and Installation

-A windmill was incorporated into the project for educational and long term budgeting purposes.
+A windmill was incorporated into the project for educational and long-term budgeting purposes.
 The windmill was designed to add power back into the grid system of the campus.
-This power was then added to a local panel in the building, which in turn saved energy and was self sufficient was the environment allowed it to spin.
+This power was then added to a local panel in the building, helping save energy and promote energy self-sufficiency.
 Along with a local utility company and the windmill manufacturer, B&B helped facilitate this portion of the project to design and install from start to finish.
 With many components including inverters, we changed the DC voltage to AC voltage to be utilized back into the building power system.

 Get started today by telling us about your next project!